-Below, we’ve listed three “real world” examples of how rainbow table attacks might occur.
+Below, we’ve listed two “real world” examples of how rainbow table attacks might occur.

 - An attacker spots a web application with outdated password hashing techniques and poor overall security.
 The attacker steals the password hashes and, using a rainbow table, the attacker is able to decrypt the passwords of every user of the application.

 - A hacker finds a vulnerability in a company’s Active Directory and is able to gain access to the password hashes.
 Once they have the list of hashes they execute a rainbow table attack to decrypt the hashes into plaintext passwords.

 How to Protect Against a Rainbow Table Attack